matiboux/ImgShot-v1/README.md

 **ImgShot** is an *open source image hosting service*.
 It has been created on July 26, 2014.

-This the first version of KeyGen, made using pure PHP source code: without any framework behind it.
+This the first version of ImgShot, made using pure PHP source code: without any framework behind it.
-ImgShot v2 is available and work along with [Oli](https://github.com/OliFramework/Oli), an open source PHP framework made by [myself](https://github.com/matiboux/).
+ImgShot v2+ is available and work along with [Oli](https://github.com/OliFramework/Oli), an open source PHP framework made by [myself](https://github.com/matiboux/).

 ### Start using it

-**You use the service directly with the official ImgShot v1: https://data.matiboux.com/imgshot/.**
+**You can use the service directly with the official ImgShot v1 archive: https://data.matiboux.com/imgshot/.**
+**Or you can try the latest ImgShot service: https://imgshot.eu/.**

 > « Original tastes better »
 >  \- Mati